Which is Better: Leasing a Car or Buying a Car?

 To summarize, car leasing is the right answer for people who want to save on monthly automobile costs but who have a stable predictable lifestyle and take good care of their cars.
 Buying is better for those who drive lots of miles, who like paying off their auto loan and enjoying their car without monthly payments for years to come.

 Remember, whether you lease or buy, or take over an existing loan, your current credit score can make the difference between a good deal or bad deal, or no deal at all.
-Always know your credit score, which you can always see instantly with a simple enrollment in online services such as CreditReport.com.
+Always know your 3 credit scores (yes, you have three different scores from the three major credit bureaus).
+Check all 3 of your current credit scores now!
 Don’t be surprised by what a dealer knows about you that you don’t know about yourself.

 Please read the next section, Car Leasing Pros and Cons.